 Sit back and enjoy the ride by going with those in the know.
 Get all the best stories, tips and tricks of the trails – while avoiding the hassles of planning, transport and other trip logistics.

-It’s time to Do Something New, New Zealand!
+It’s time to Do Something New, New Zealand, and Australia!
 So this seems a good time to ditch the DIY-approach to your next cycle trip and go with the pros instead.

 Why would you?
 Well, we say why wouldn’t you!
 New Zealand has scores of small, locally owned bike tour companies offering mostly bespoke, super-friendly services from shuttle drop-offs to fully guided tours.

 Depending on your trip and group size, it may actually work out cheaper than a DIY-package too.
 New Zealand’s bike tour companies aren’t fancy and expensive: they’re run by people who love doing the same stuff you love doing, but they’ve made it their day jobs too.

 Christchurch-based Adventure South NZ has been operating for 25 years.
 They offer 40 different guided and supported cycling, tramping and multi-activity tours including bike tours covering 13 of the 22 Great Rides.
 They offer lots of flexibility and tailored trips, so you can go where you want to, at your own pace.